 - 1. Think mathematically. - 2.
 Solve simple problems in a clear and logical manner. - 3.
-Understand basic mathematical knowledge in arithmetic, algebra, functions (both linear and quadratic), indices, logarithms and trigonometry. - 4.
-Model simple situations in a mathematical way.
+Understand basic mathematical knowledge in arithmetic, algebra, linear functions and equations, indices and logarithms.

+4. Model simple situations in a mathematical way.

 Texts and Supporting Materials